hychen/ke-e/README.md

 - nearray — produce a non-empty array.
 - sequence — produce an array of given arbitraries in order.
 - object — produce an object.
+- objectOf - transform a class to an object arbitrary.

 ### Locale